What is Ethernet? The standards, explained

 When Ethernet was first devised, the technology comprised coaxial cables of various grades which one was expected to pierce with a long spike.
 They're referred to more commonly as drop leads or patch leads, which were large and stiff 15-pin connectors.
 This was quickly revised, with a breakthrough coming in the form of a more slender coaxial, with twist-link barrel connectors for joints and wall sockets.

 At such an early stage there was no need to tweak any elements of the software or recompile programmes to transition from one wiring standard to the other, which some argue come from a wider-cast standard of work around the seven-layer OSI transport model.
 Although this could very much be the case, it doesn't take into account a basic Ethernet fundamental from one of the earliest standards.
 This is that Ethernet actually doesn't demand any specified layout of a packet.
-Different frame types with varying functions can be left open to implementation.

 The implementation's openness allowed one to expand the standard to a high degree from the beginning.
 It's a particular concern for businesses, with this becoming a key reason your IT expenditure could potentially balloon.
 With plenty of buildings floor-wired to service users with Ethernet via unshielded twisted pair (UTP), it can be a real benefit but also something of a drawback.
 This is because it's easy to install a wiring plan that turns out to be disabled by standards as opposed to enabled by them.